MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/accounts.md

 Microsoft Cloud App Security gives you visibility into the accounts from your connected apps.
 After you connect Cloud App Security to an app using the App connector, Cloud App Security reads account information associated with connected apps.
 The Accounts page enables you to investigate those accounts, permissions, the groups they're members of, their aliases and the apps they're using.
 Additionally, when Cloud App Security detects a new account that wasn't previously seen in one of the connected apps - for example in activities or in file sharing - the account is added to the accounts list of that app.
 This enables you to have visibility into the activity of external users interacting with your cloud apps.

 Admins can search for a specific user’s metadata or user’s activity.
-The **Users and accounts** page provides you with comprehensive details about the entity that are pulled from connected cloud applications.
+The **Users and accounts** page provides you with comprehensive details about the entities that are pulled from connected cloud applications.
 It also provides the user’s activity history and security alerts related to the user.

 [!INCLUDE [Handle personal data](../includes/gdpr-intro-sentence.md)]